in4it/roxprox/README.md

 * Instant s3 notifications update the envoy proxy without having to do a manual reload or restart
 * ACME support to automatically verify, issue and setup letsencrypt certificates
 * authn: support for JWT authentication
+* authz: support for external grpc service which can authorize a connection
 * Works stand-alone or serverless with AWS Fargate
 * Traffic only passes the envoy proxy